Stephen Powell

 with a Debian bug report.

-I'm just trying to follow the rules.much more response reporting it to the upstream kernel developers than
+I'm just trying to follow the rules.

 From http://www.debian.org/Bugs/Reporting